mat-docs/SECU4.Site/docs/open_streaming_architecture/bridge_service/index.md

     ```

+!!! info
-Also, logs generated when running the Bridge Service will go in *"BridgeLogYYYMMDD.txt"* file, which can be found in *../Documents/McLaren Electronic Systems/ATLAS9/log* folder.
+    Bridge Service logs are stored in a *"BridgeLogYYYMMDD.txt"* file, which can be found in *../Documents/McLaren Electronic Systems/ATLAS9/log* folder.

 ## Setup